bloch-elkouby-lab/website/research/projects.md

   text=text
 %}

+## Development of a new approach to suicide risk assessment and management
 <!--new approach-->
 {% capture text %}
 This project strives to combine new evidence-based tools in suicide prevention and psychotherapy research to develop a new and integrative approach to suicide risk assessment and intervention.
 Based on the recently developed Narrative Crisis Model of Suicide (NCM; Galynker, 2017; Bloch-Elkouby et al., 2020; 2023;2024), and the principles of the empirically supported Alliance-Focused Training (AFT; Bloch-Elkouby & Barzilay, 2022; Eubanks et al., 2015; Muran & Eubanks, 2020), this approach promotes a collaborative and de-stigmatizing insight- and self-compassion-oriented framework to talk about suicide, where patients and clinicians work together to co-create an individualized model of patients’ Narrative-Crisis stages while addressing and resolving ruptures in the alliance in real-time.